Chalarangelo/30-seconds-of-code/CONTRIBUTING.md

 - Be part of the discussion by helping out with [existing issues](https://github.com/Chalarangelo/30-seconds-of-code/issues) or talking on our [gitter channel](https://gitter.im/30-seconds-of-code/Lobby).
 - Submit [pull requests](https://github.com/Chalarangelo/30-seconds-of-code/pulls) with snippets you have created (see below for guidelines).
 - Tag uncategorized snippets by running `npm run tagger` and adding the appropriate tag next to the script name in `tag_database`.
-- Fix typos in existing snippets or run `npm run linter` to lint unlinted snippets (yes, this is something we actually want help with, as this can take quite a while to run).
+- Fix typos in existing snippets, improve snippet descriptions and explanations or provide better examples.

 ### Snippet submission and Pull request guidelines